NestPath

 • Use a broker: Different lenders assess capacity differently.
 A broker finds the one that maximises your borrowing.
 Get matched for free.

-Every lender uses a slightly different formula to assess capacity.
+Every lender uses a slightly different formula.
 Some are stricter on living expenses, some treat HECS more favourably, some offer higher LVRs.
 This is exactly why using a mortgage broker makes sense — they compare 30+ lenders to find the one that gives you the best result.

 Ask NestAI how to boost yours →